spoofle/spoofle/README.md

 ---
 ### 👩🏾‍💻 Projects!
 ✨ [Default Rate Prediction](https://github.com/spoofle/bitcamp24/tree/main): Project done for Bitcamp 2024.
-Uses three input variables - weather data, interest rate, and employment rate - and predictions the default rate.
+Uses three input variables - weather data, interest rate, and employment rate - and predicts the default rate.
 Utilizes LSTMs and data augmentation using Gen AI to measure and increase accuracy of predictions.
 Written in Python.

 ✨ [Recall Pit](https://www.recallpit.com/): An app available on both iOS and Android that pulls recalled items announced by the FDA/CPSC/USDA and compiles them into an accessible and easily readable format.
-Built using Flutter and Dart and hosted on Google Cloud.
+Built using Flutter/Dart and hosted on Google Cloud.

 ---